Anesthesia Pharmacology: Antiarrhythmic Agents

 In a stable patient, adenosine (rapid IV push; if unsuccessful, repeat after dosage adjustment rapid IV push) should be the first-line treatment in any regular tachycardia, regardless of whether the complex is wide or narrow

-If AFib were treated in the conventional manner by drugs that prolong the refractory period of the AV node (eg, calcium channel blockers, beta-blockers, digoxin), the rate of transmission through the accessory pathway likely would increase, with a corresponding increase in ventricular rate.
-This could have disastrous consequences, possibly causing the arrhythmia to deteriorate into V fib.
+If AFib were treated in the conventional manner by drugs that prolong the refractory period of the AV node (eg, calcium channel blockers, β-blockers, digoxin), the rate of transmission through the accessory pathway likely would increase, with a corresponding increase in ventricular rate.

 Procainamide (17 mg/kg IV infusion, not to exceed 50 mg/min; hold for hypotension or 50% QRS widening) blocks the accessory pathway, but it has the added effect of increasing transmission through the AV node.